Ankermgmt/ankermake-m5-protocol/README.md

 # AnkerMake M5 Protocol

 Welcome!
-This repository contains `ankerctl`, a command-line interface for monitoring, controlling and interfacing with AnkerMake M5 3D printers.
+This repository contains `ankerctl`, a command-line interface and web UI for monitoring, controlling and interfacing with AnkerMake M5 3D printers.

 **NOTE:** This is our first major release and while we have tested thoroughly there may be bugs.
 If you encounter one please open a [Github Issue](https://github.com/Ankermgmt/ankermake-m5-protocol/issues/new/choose)